matthewcaren/KeyWI/index.md

   - 4x 1/2 in
   - 4x 1/4 in
  - 5x 3/16x0.25in binding posts
-- (If using batteries) 2x 2 AAA battery holder
+- (If using batteries) 2 2xAAA battery holders

 The mouthpiece and key mounts are 3D-printed—STL files for printing can be found in the project Github.
 Depending on the settings of the 3D printer, there may be a thin layer of plastic created about halfway down the mouthpiece; be sure to remove this layer, or else no pressure will reach the sensor.
 Also check that the small pinhole in the side of the mouthpiece is open and allows a small amount of air to pass through.

 ## Enclosure

 The enclosure is constructed by bolting together 9 laser-cut layers of 1/8-in material (in the original KeyWI design, we used birch plywood, but acrylic or MDF would work too).
-Laser-cutting files in SVG format are available here.
+Laser-cutting files in SVG format are available [here](https://github.com/matthewcaren/KeyWI/tree/master/platform-files/enclosure).

-After assembling the enclosure, place the key mounts flat on the inside of the enclosure; it should fit snugly.
-Mark the locations of the mounting holes and drill these holes into the bottom layer of the enclosure.
+Cut out all the layers, and check that the layers align when stacked.
+Remove all layers but the bottom two, and place the key mounts flat on the inside of the enclosure; it should fit snugly.
+Mark the locations of the mounting holes and drill these holes into the bottom layer.

 ## Electronics